kamilest/cst-ii-bioinformatics/docs/clustering.md

 * $O(nk)$ for assignment of nearest points to centers
 * $O(nk)$ for deriving $k$ new center approximations
 * for $I$ iterations in $d$ dimensions, $O(nkdI)$; $I \sim k$

+#### How can you evaluate the results obtained (number of clusters and their relative position) using the k-means algorithm for clustering?
+[2013P9Q1]

+* The quality of cluster could be assessed by ratio of distance to nearest cluster and cluster diameter.
+* A cluster can be formed even when there is no similarity between clustered patterns.
+* This occurs because the algorithm forces $k$ clusters to be created.

 ## Soft \(k\)-means clustering